sjbylo/lab-ocp4/workshop/content/exercises/20-create-an-app.md

 into the 'Image Name' text box and click on the magnifying class icon at the side.
 This will trigger a query from Docker hub to pull down the image information.

-Click on 'Deploy' button to deploy the container image on OpenShift.
+Click on 'Create' button to deploy the container image on OpenShift.
-Behind the scene, Openshift will pull down the image, create the necessary Openshift objects (services, deploymentConfig) and deploy the image.
+Behind the scenes, Openshift will pull down the image, create the necessary Openshift objects (services, deploymentConfig) and deploy the image.

 ![project](images/deploy-img-a.png)